yogonwa/NobelLM/TASKS.md

 ---

-## Task 13b – Extract Text from Nobel Lecture PDFs (Detailed Implementation Plan)
+## Task 13b – Extract Text from Nobel Lecture PDFs **[COMPLETE]**

 **Goal:**
-Extract clean plaintext transcripts and lecture titles from previously downloaded Nobel lecture PDFs, and update the corresponding laureate entry in `nobel_literature.json` with the extracted title (merge, not overwrite).
+Extract clean plaintext transcripts and lecture titles from previously downloaded Nobel lecture PDFs, and write the cleaned text to `.txt` files. **The script does not update the corresponding laureate entry in `nobel_literature.json` with the extracted title.
+This is the intended and confirmed behavior.**

 **Implementation Steps:**
 1. **Iterate over PDFs:** For each `.pdf` in `data/nobel_lectures_pdfs/`, extract `year` and `lastname` from the filename.